MZaharieva/PracticeTestAutomation/README.md

 2) Additional tests:
    - Does the calculator correctly assign relative mortgate values given certain modifiers?
       - The mortgage estimate given same annual income is as follows: Fixed contract >= Self-Employment (1-2 years) >= Flexible contract (<2 year)
-   -  Does the calculator stop if invalid age is inputed?
+   -  Does the calculator flow stop if invalid age is inputed?
       - Yes, see ABN Test Valid Age Input.
    - Etc.